HIPPO: Enhancing the Table Understanding Capability of LLMs through Hybrid-Modal Preference Optimization: Related Work

-With the rapid advancements in Multi-modal Large Language Models (MLLMs)~\cite{yao2024minicpm,bai2023qwen,liu2024improved}, many studies have focused on image-grounded table question answering tasks~\cite{kim2024tablevqa,ZhengFSS0J024}, enabling table understanding and reasoning over images from practical scenarios, such as scanned documents and web pages. \citet{deng2024tables} individually investigate the effectiveness of text-based and image-based table representations in facilitating the table reasoning capability of LLMs and MLLMs.
-Their findings reveal that language models exhibit robust performance with image-based table representations, and in some cases, these representations even outperform text-based ones.
+With the rapid advancements in MLLMs~\cite{yao2024minicpm,bai2023qwen,liu2024improved}, recent studies have focused on image-grounded table question answering tasks~\cite{kim2024tablevqa,zheng2024multimodal}, enabling table understanding and reasoning over images from practical scenarios, such as scanned documents and web pages.
+Deng et al.~\cite{deng2024tables} investigate the effectiveness of text-based and image-based table representations in facilitating the table reasoning capability of LLMs and MLLMs.
+Their findings reveal that MLLMs exhibit robust performance with image-based table representations, and in some cases, these representations even outperform text-based ones.
 However, these studies have not yet explored how to effectively combine the strengths of both image and text modalities to further improve the table reasoning capabilities of MLLMs.